"When you

 I can’t control it.
 I feel like breaking something or hitting someone.

-heart instantly hardens against someone who hurts me.
+____ My heart instantly hardens against someone who hurts me.
 I feel cold, unloving.

-whole body gets hot.
+____ My whole body gets hot.
 I want to scream, even if I control it.

 FLIGHT